thriveweb/sailinginparadise/content/pages/boats.md

       #### AVAILABLE TO CHARTER NOW

-      'Island Time' is a brand-new vessel commissioned by Sailing in Paradise  who has joined the fleet in summer 2023.
+      'Island Time' is a brand-new vessel commissioned by Sailing in Paradise and the ultimate day charter/event boat for larger groups.

       I﻿f you are looking for an extremely spacious vessel that is shiny, new  and guaranteed to impress your guests then 'Island Time' is the perfect choice.